Coastal West Sussex and Greater Brighton Strategic Planning BoardWorking together for the benefit of the whole area

 The LSS has a broad framework for land use and although at a high level it was considered appropriate by the board to carry out a Sustainability Appraisal.
 This approach reflects the requirements set out in law for the impact to the environment, as well as the social and economic impacts that need to be taken into account.

 Nathaniel Lichfield & Partners Reports

 In 2014, Nathan Lichfield & Partners were commissioned to produce 3 reports that gave partners a better understanding of the wider economic geography that focused on:

 - The Economy – across Coastal West Sussex and Greater Brighton

 Working to Excellence

-The Coastal West Sussex and Greater Brighton Strategic Planning Board have been awarded the Royal Town Planning Excellence Award 2014 for Innovative Planning Practice in Plan Making for taking a new approach to strategic planning that guides planning priorities and maximise investment opportunities in the area.
+The Coastal West Sussex and Greater Brighton Strategic Planning Board have been awarded the Royal Town Planning Excellence Award 2014 (see us on page 21) for Innovative Planning Practice in Plan Making for taking a new approach to strategic planning that guides planning priorities and maximise investment opportunities in the area.
 The Board enables an active and on-going dialogue, led by elected members, where spatial priorities and key interventions in the area can be considered and agreed

 Award Winning Planning

 The Planning Board were delighted to receive the Royal Town Planning Excellence Award 2014